mattbradburyuk/multipleResponders/README.md

 # Multiple Responder flows to one Initiating flows - code example

-A CorDapp to test out having multiple responder flow to a single initiating flow.
+A CorDapp to test out having multiple responder flows to a single initiating flow.

 - There are 3 Parties (+ the notary)